The Salt of The Earth

-At nearly 300 feet below sea level, there isn’t a spot on Earth that you could stand further from the Moon all while wondering if you are in fact standing on it.
+Considered the lowest point in North America, this spot is nearly 300 feet below sea level.
+There isn’t any other place you could stand and be further from the Moon all while wondering if you are in fact standing on its surface.

-The combination of unbearable heat and salt will suck every little bit of water out of anything that lives here.
-But what makes this place so interesting is that it’s one of the few places, if not only in the world where you can be standing this far below sea level in the scorching heat and look to the top of the surrounding mountains in the middle of summer and see… SNOW!
-It’s surreal to see such a contrast in such a small area.
+The combination of unbearable heat and salt will suck every little bit of moisture out of anything that lives here.
+Making this place incredibly interesting though, is that it’s among the only places in the world where, standing so far below sea level in the scorching heat in the middle of the summer, yet you see SNOW on the top of the surrounding mountains!
+It felt surreal to feel and see a contrast so big in such a small area.